Changing History to Her Story Exhibition

 Betty Friedan

-Betty Naomi Goldstein, An American writer and activist, was born on 4th February 1921 in Peoria, Illinois.
-Her mother, Miriam Horowitz Goldstein, was a Hungarian immigrant who worked as a journalist until Bettye was born, while her father, Harry, was a Russian immigrant and jeweller.
+Betty Naomi Goldstein, An American writer and activist, was born in 1921 in Peoria, Illinois.
+Her mother was a Hungarian immigrant who worked as a journalist until Friedan was born, while her father, a Russian immigrant, was a jeweller.

 Friedan gained a psychology degree at a women's college while also pursuing literary activities.
-But it was at the University of California, Berkeley, where she was enrolled in a graduate psychology program, that she became involved in several political causes.
+But it was at the University of California, Berkeley, while in a graduate psychology program, that she became involved in several political causes.
 She left Berkeley after a year to move to New York, where her interest in women's rights grew.
 This led to her writing union pamphlets that took up the cause of women's workplace rights.

 In 1947, she married Carl Friedan, a would-be theatre producer working in advertising.
-Friedan continued working through the next decade while having her three children, and in 1956, the family moved to suburban Rockland County.
-There, Betty became predominantly a housewife and mother, although she also did some freelance writing for women’s magazines.
-She also began the research for a book she had in mind (which would later become The Feminine Mystique).
+She continued working through the next decade while having her three children, and in 1956, the family moved to suburban Rockland County.
+There, Friedan became predominantly a housewife and mother, although she also did freelance writing for women’s magazines and began researching for a book she had in mind (which would later become The Feminine Mystique).

-At a 15-year school reunion, she undertook a survey of her former classmates and found that, like her, most were dissatisfied with the limited sphere in which suburban housewives now existed.
+At a 15-year school reunion, she did a survey of her former classmates and found that, like her, most were dissatisfied with the limited sphere in which suburban housewives now existed.
 She spent the next five years interviewing women across the country.
 Her material showed that the role of white, middle-class women had changed.
-The independent and career-minded women that had existed in the 1920s and 1930s were increasingly rare.
-Post-war housewives were encouraged and expected to find their fulfilment within their home and family.
+The independent and career-minded women who had existed in the 1920s and 1930s were increasingly rare.
+Post-war housewives were encouraged and expected to find their fulfilment within their homes and families.

 Her findings became the basis for many articles, and, eventually, The Feminine Mystique.
 Published in 1963, her book was an immediate best-seller.
 It's considered one of the sparks that fired the second wave of feminism and is still regarded as one of the most influential books of the 20th century.